 There’s nothing particularly special about Ruth; and there’s nothing particularly special about Boaz.
 Neither of them are known for doing anything noteworthy.
 They are ordinary people.
 And their story is a fairly ordinary one, isn’t it?
 After all, every day people around the world meet each other for the first time and their relationship develops and deepens and they marry and have children.
 That’s been going on ever since Adam and Eve met in the Garden.
 So, the story of Ruth meeting Boaz and getting married and having a son is not unusual.
 It’s an ordinary, not extra-ordinary, story.

 So why is their story in the Bible?
 Since their story is an ordinary one, why do we know their names and why do Christians study their story which is recorded for us in the Bible?
 And the answer to that question appears at the end of the book, where we’re told about their son.
 Their son was named Obed.
 And Obed, when he grew up, had a son who was named Jesse.
 And when Jesse grew up, he too had a son.
 In fact, Jesse had several sons.
 But one of his sons was named David.
 And, as I’m sure you know, David grew up to become Israel’s great king.
 And so, this love story is in the Bible because Ruth and Boaz are part of David’s family history.
 And since they’re part of David’s family history, then, of course, they’re part of the family history of the Lord Jesus Christ, our Saviour, who is God and man in one person.
-With regard to his divinity, he is the Eternally Begotten Son of God the Father, the second person of the Trinity.
+With regard to his divinity, he is the Eternally Begotten Son of God the Father.
+He is the second person of the Trinity.
 But with regard to his humanity, he was descended from David and Jesse and Obed; and therefore he was descended from Ruth and Boaz.
 And so, when you read the Lord’s genealogy in Matthew’s gospel and in Luke’s gospel, David and Jesse and Obed and Boaz are mentioned.
 In fact, Ruth’s name also appears in the Lord’s genealogy in Matthew’s gospel.
 And so, that’s why this love story is in the Bible.
 Ruth and Boaz were ordinary people, but the reason their story is in the Bible is because they are part of the Saviour’s family history.

 However, that’s only part of the answer.
 If you read the Lord’s genealogy in Matthew and Luke, there are lots of names we’re familiar with.
 We know about these people because their stories are recorded in the Bible.
 However, we’re not familiar with every name.
 There are some people whose names appear as part of the Saviour’s family history and we know nothing about them.
 So, being part of the family history of the Lord is not enough to get your story in the Bible.
 So, we’re still left asking why is the story of Ruth and Boaz in the Bible?